23/resumable.js/README.md

 * `chunkRetryInterval` The number of milliseconds to wait before retrying a chunk on a non-permanent error.
 Valid values are any positive integer and `undefined` for immediate retry.
 (Default: `undefined`)
 * `progressCallbacksInterval` The time interval in milliseconds between progress reports.
 Set it to 0 to handle each progress callback.
 (Default: `500`)
+* `speedSmoothingFactor` Used for calculating average upload speed.
+Number from 1 to 0.
+Set to 1 and average upload speed wil be equal to current upload speed.
+For longer file uploads it is better set this number to 0.02, because time remaining estimation will be more accurate.
+This parameter must be adjusted together with `progressCallbacksInterval` parameter.
+(Default 0.1)

 #### Properties